aws-samples/amazon-serverless-datalake-workshop/instructions.md

 ```

 ## Create an IAM Role
 Create an IAM role that has permission to your Amazon S3 sources, targets, temporary directory, scripts, AWSGlueServiceRole and any libraries used by the job.
+Refer [AWS Glue documentation](https://docs.aws.amazon.com/glue/latest/dg/create-an-iam-role.html) on how to create the role or follow the steps below

+1. Click [here](https://console.aws.amazon.com/iam/) to open IAM console.
+2. In the left navigation pane, choose **Roles**.
+3. Choose **Create role**.
+4. For role type, choose **AWS Service**, find and choose **Glue**, and choose **Next: Permissions**.
-Refer [AWS Glue documentation](https://docs.aws.amazon.com/glue/latest/dg/create-an-iam-role.html) on how to create the role.
-For role permission make sure you select both AWS managed policy **AWSGlueServiceRole** for general AWS Glue permissions and the AWS managed policy **AmazonS3FullAccess** for access to Amazon S3 resources.
+5. On the **Attach permissions policy** page, choose the policies that contain the required permissions; choose the AWS managed policy **AWSGlueServiceRole** for general AWS Glue permissions and the AWS managed policy **AmazonS3FullAccess** for access to Amazon S3 resources.
+6. Choose **Next: Review**.
+7. For Role name, type a name for your role; for example, **AWSGlueServiceRoleDefault**.
+8. Choose **Create Role**.

 > In the Lab guide **AWSGlueServiceRoleDefault** role name is used.
-If you create the IAM role with a different name then please substitute your role name for **AWSGlueServiceRoleDefault**
+If you create the IAM role with a different name then please substitute your role name for **AWSGlueServiceRoleDefault**.

 ## Discover Data